ivmai/bdwgc/doc/leak.md

-The second step can usually be accomplished with the `-DREDIRECT_MALLOC=GC_malloc` option when the collector is built, or by defining `malloc`, `calloc`, `realloc`, `free` (as well as `strdup`, `strndup`, `wcsdup`, `memalign`, `posix_memalign`) to call the corresponding garbage collector functions.
+The second step can usually be accomplished with the `-DREDIRECT_MALLOC=GC_malloc` option when the collector is built, or by defining `malloc`, `calloc`, `realloc`, `free` (as well as `strdup`, `strndup`, `wcsdup`, `posix_memalign`, BSD `memalign`, GNU `valloc`, GNU `pvalloc`) to call the corresponding garbage collector functions.
 But this, by itself, will not yield very informative diagnostics, since the collector does not keep track of the information about how objects were allocated.
 The error reports will include only object addresses.

 For more precise error reports, as much of the program as possible should use the all uppercase variants of these functions, after defining `GC_DEBUG`, and